lordman/car-pooling-challenge-lordman/README.md

 Besides, Go is a statically typed language.
-A statically typed language is one where variable types are declared explicitly for the compiler so even trivial bugs are caught really easily while in a dynamically typed language type inference is implemented by the interpreter hence some bugs may remain, due to the interpreter interpreting something incorrectly.
+A statically typed language is one where variable types are declared explicitly for the compiler so even trivial bugs are caught really easily, while in a dynamically typed language type inference is implemented by the interpreter.
+Hence, some bugs may remain, due to the interpreter interpreting something incorrectly.
 Using a statically typed language eliminates these interpretation issues.

 The third factor we have considered to choose Go is performance.
 Go is really fast and